 “I’d love to serve you better.
 Is there something I can do that you would find valuable?”

-For your team, “value” could be providing coaching or mentorship or offering encouraging word each week.
+“Value” could be providing coaching or mentorship or offering encouraging word each week.
 It could include providing weekly accountability sessions to your team to help them reach their goals.
 Or, it could be showing them how to use the relationship marketing system to grow their businesses.

-For your customers, “value” may take the form of providing tips on a blog or on social media that addresses the most common concerns you hear.
+“Value” may take the form of providing tips on a blog or on social media that addresses the most common concerns you hear.
 For example, if you’re in the skincare business, post tips or a short video (of your own or one you found online) to help your customers maintain a healthy, moisturized skin during the harsh winter months.
 If you’re in the wellness business, post an essential oil recipe to help your customers and their families stay healthy all season long.
 If fitness is your thing, offer tips to help people stay motivated and in shape during the winter months.

-Get the picture?
 All of these things provide value first; if you happen to sell a few products or services, that’s awesome!
 But, your primary objective is to give value to your customers and solidify your place as an expert in your market.

 If you’re not sure what kind of value to provide your customers and team, think about what you would find valuable.
 Chances are, what you find valuable your customers and team will also find valuable.
 Either way, don’t sweat it too much or overthink it.
 After all, you know your peeps better than anyone else – focus on providing things that they’re sure to find valuable and you can be sure your business will grow.